HelloRaymond/RayOS/bsp/README.md

 ### The main function

-​	The main function of RayOS BSP is to provide three functions for the kernel to support different hardware, which are:
+​	The main function of RayOS BSP is to provide four functions for the kernel to support different hardware, which are:

 `void SystemInit(void);` Hardware initialization